open-curriculum/digital-3d-design--oer/modeling/low-poly-objects.md

    2. Use the Loop Cut and Extrude tools to add geometry to the mesh.
 4. Be mindful to create tidy [edge flow](https://www.youtube.com/watch?v=Lip59doQQRk) to ensure a well-crafted mesh topology.
 5. Add materials and assign to selected faces of the model.
+6. Set up lights and camera
+7. Once the composition is the way you want it, render the image.
+8. Upload the .blend file to SketchFab and configure the 3D scene in SketchFab.
+9. Render a wireframe version of the model.
+  - Duplicate the model and hide the original.
+  - Create a new material with surface set to "holdout."
+This will create a matte black color.
+Apply this to the duplicate.
+  - Add the wireframe modifier and configure the thickness of the wireframe.
+  - Render the image and save it.
+10. Create a graphic design or pattern incorporating the wireframe rendering in Photoshop and save the image.

 ## Grading Rubric